vespertron/SQLServer_VENV/README.md

 # SQLServer_VENV
-Simulating on-prem virtualization and database best practices for managing on-prem Dev, Staging, and Prod environments.
+Simulating on-prem virtualization and database best practices for managing Dev, Staging, and Prod environments.

 ## Business Case
 A central holding company provides centralized IT, HR, finance services to a dozen subsidiary trading and distribution companies.
 Their infrastructure is currently based on on-prem DB2 databases.
 They are moving to the cloud.